pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0110.md

 the runtime will schedule and execute work.
 And that is fine when running the code in production, but we don't need that complexity for tests.
-Most tests are verifying a very simple state machine of actions: the user performs a few actions, one after another, and we assert at each step of the way out the state of our feature changes.
+Most tests are verifying a very simple state machine of actions: the user performs a few actions, one after another, and we assert at each step of the way how the state of our feature changes.

 In such situations we don't need the full power of a complex scheduling machine that manages a small pool of threads.
 It would be completely sufficient to serialize all async work to a single thread.